Sarah Vine

 Sarah Rosemary Vine (born 16 April 1967) is a British columnist.
 She has written for the Daily Mail since 2013.
-She was previously arts editor at The Times.
-She was previously married to Conservative MP Michael Gove.
+She was arts editor at The Times, and was married to Conservative peer and former MP Michael Gove.

 Early life

 Sarah Rosemary Vine was born in Swansea, Wales on 16 April 1967.
 When she was five, the family moved to Italy, initially staying in Rome before moving to Frascati.
 She reports that she returned to the United Kingdom at the age of 16, and that she attended the comprehensive schools Hammersmith and West London, Holland Park School, and Lewes Technical College near Brighton.
-Vine studied modern languages at University College London.
+Vine studied Modern Languages at University College London.

 Career

 After graduation, Vine worked in customer services for the retailer Hobbs Ltd. She then worked in a series of jobs within journalism, including TV listings sub at the Daily Mirror and features editor for the magazine Tatler, before joining The Times.
 She was promoted to arts editor at that newspaper.

 Along with Rosemary Davidson, in 2007 she co-wrote the book The Great Big Glorious Book for Girls.
 She was a columnist for The Times for 15 years before joining the Daily Mail, a tabloid newspaper, in 2013.
 In 2019, she received the Columnist of the Year – Popular (2018) award at the Society of Editors' Press Awards.

 In March 2014, she and her husband's decision to send their daughter to Grey Coat Hospital comprehensive school in Westminster made Michael Gove the first Conservative Party education secretary to have chosen the state over the private sector for their child's secondary schooling.
 In her Daily Mail column, Vine celebrated the "miracle" of state education and criticised private education, saying "Its agenda is a fundamentally selective one, based not only on ability to pay, but also on pupil potential.
 And it is also, let's face it, about snobbery".
 Vine added that her decision to send her daughter to a state secondary school was motivated by a desire for her child to receive a broad education: "that you shouldn't judge people by their clothes, or where they live, but by who they really are.
 That, in my view, is the miracle of our state education system.
 Like the NHS, it welcomes all-comers.
 The state doesn't care where its pupils come from; all that matters is where they're heading."